 There are basically three types of virus that affect cannas and these are: Bean Yellow mosaic virus, Yellow mottle virus, and Yellow streak virus.

-These diseases can appear at any time during the growing season.
+These diseases can appear at any time during the growing season, and the symptoms are:

-This results in streaks of dead brown tissue as the leaf dies.
+This then results in streaks of dead brown tissue as the leaf dies

 Other symptoms can be; stunted or distorted leaves and or white streaks in the flowers.